 Students should dress in good taste at school and school activities.
 Suggested attire for the girls are jeans, slacks, skirts and shorts, blouses, t-shirts, or dresses.
 Suggested attire for boys are jeans, slacks, t-shirts, and sport shirts.
 All students will wear shoes while in school or on the playground.
+Please help us keep your child safe while on the playground and save the flip flops for home.
 No caps are to be worn by anyone while in the building.
 This is requested of adults as well as children.